Champaign man convicted of brutal murder of his girlfriend

 Larson said Craig then “shredded” her face with the broken bottle, dragged her through broken glass, put her on the bed and “lit her on fire.”

-“Then he smothered her hard enough to bruise her gums and made the veins in her eyeballs explode red.”
+“Then he smothered her hard enough to bruise her gums and made the veins in her eyeballs explode red," Larson said.
 “Why?
 Because he got his feelings hurt.
-She disrespected him,” Larson theorized.
+She disrespected him."

 But defense attorney Hallie Bezner argued that there simply was not enough proof that Craig was the person who inflicted that violence on Miss Jenkins.

 “You heard a lot but you also did not hear a lot.
 What was going on?
 What were they fighting about?
 There was no testimony about that.
-We don’t even know if they were fighting,” said Bezner, doing her best to cast doubt on the state’s overwhelming evidence.
+We don’t even know if they were fighting,” said Bezner in an effort to cast doubt on the state’s evidence.

 Larson reviewed for the jury the scientific evidence, including Craig’s bloody fingerprint being found on a notebook in her bedroom, his DNA and her DNA on a cigarette butt in her bedroom, and her DNA being found on the door handle of a car that Craig — not Miss Jenkins — got in when he left the house.